 A cardboard will be helpful while shooting burgers to make them more mouth-watering.
 But in this case, the cardboard is fixed with pins.
 That is the reason your hamburger never looks so perfect in real life.

-You photo gear and lighting equipment won’t be enough for professional food photography.
+Your camera for food photography and lighting equipment won’t be enough.
 This genre requires food staging.
-It involves specific items for enhancing the way food looks in the pictures.
+It involves specific items for enhancing the way food looks in the pictures

 If you need the buns of burgers and hot dogs or raw meat to appear crisply roasted, use the blowtorch to brown their sides.